Kanfishegel/kanfishegel.github.io/experences.md

 ## Academic conference participation:

-- **International Workshop on Algebraic Topology 2025: Computations with the Adams Spectral Sequence and the Last Kervaire Invariant Problem**, Westlake University, Hangzhou, Jun.
+- **International Workshop on Algebraic Topology 2025: Computations with the Adams Spectral Sequence and the Last Kervaire Invariant Problem**, Westlake University, Hangzhou, Jul.
 2025

-- **Summer School at the University of Science and Technology of China 2025: Topic in geometry and analysis**, Hefei, Jun.
+- **Summer School at the University of Science and Technology of China 2025: Topic in geometry and analysis**, Hefei, Jul.
 2025

 ---